10 Essential Network Security Best Practices

 1. Implement a Formal Information Security Governance Approach

 Establishing and maintaining an information security framework is a great place to start.
 This framework is more important than every shiny tool in your security stack, and it should align your assurance strategies and support the business.
-When selecting one of these methods, ensure your program provides the ability to employ a risk-based approach and enables your teams to detect incidents, investigate effectively and respond quickly.
+When selecting one of these methods, ensure your programme provides the ability to employ a risk-based approach and enables your teams to detect incidents, investigate effectively and respond quickly.

 2. Stop Data Loss